-In [2], the authors give a slightly different way to axiomatize the hybrid logic of a class of frames characterised by a set of pure formulas.
+In [2], the authors give a slightly different way to axiomatize the hybrid logic of a class of frames characterized by a set of pure formulas.
 However, the axiomatization is done from scratch: even though hybrid logic is based on modal logic, this axiomatization does not directly take advantage of modal completeness theorems.
-Moreover, extra 'non-orthodox' inference rules are still needed to make the axiomatization complete.
+Moreover, if pure axioms are present, extra 'non-orthodox' inference rules are still needed to make the axiomatization complete.

 An interesting result can be found in [10].
-In this article, a theorem states that any class of frames defined by Sahlqvist formulas can be axiomatized in a smart way, in the sense that the axiomatization reflects the fact that hybrid logic is based on modal logic, and uses modal completeness theorems.
+In this article, a theorem states that any class of frames defined by Sahlqvist formulas can be axiomatized in a way that uses modal completeness theorems, and reflects the fact that hybrid logic is based on modal logic.
+Indeed, the axioms of the hybrid logics studied in this article are clearly divided into modal axioms in one hand, and definition of hybrid logic (hybrid axioms) on the other hand.
 No non-orthodox rules are needed in this case.
 [10] also shows that pure and Sahlqvist axioms cannot be readily combined.
 So there are limits to the classes of frames that are covered.